-The amount of outstanding deferred remuneration corresponds this year to the outstanding deferred variable remuneration awarded with respect to 2014, 2013 and 2012.
+The amount of outstanding deferred remuneration corresponds this year to the outstanding deferred variable remuneration awarded with respect to 2017, 2016, 2015, 2014 and 2013.

-Amounts of conditional deferred remuneration in MEUR (1)
+Amounts of conditional deferred remuneration in

+MEUR (1)

-With respect to 2015 financial year With respect to prior financial years 4,3 6,1 b.
-Deferred conditional remuneration paid out or reduced through performance adjustments for the financial year(1):
+With respect to 2017 financial year With respect to prior financial years (2)

+5.2 14.1

-(1) Expressed as value at award date
+(1) Expressed as value at award date and subject to ex post explicit and implicit adjustments b.
+Deferred conditional remuneration paid out or reduced through performance adjustments for the financial year

-Note: These amounts include the long term incentives awarded for 2012, 2013 and 2014.
+(2) These amounts include the long-term incentives awarded for 2013, 2014, 2015 et 2016